 If you’re into board games, Through the Ages is the perfect browser strategy game for you.
 It’s one of the most popular heavy strategy games, and it will tax your strategic thinking every time you play (and if you like it, there are lots of other options for playing board games online).

 The website’s interface isn’t great, but it works.
 And it supports the newest version of the game, which is balanced more evenly.
-You’ll need to read the rules or watch a rules video before you get started, but once you do, you won’t want to stop.
+You’ll need to read the rules before you get started, but once you do, you won’t want to stop.

 You won’t find any computer players or single-player gameplay here.
 It’s turn-based, asynchronous strategic warfare.
 You’ll start a small society with limited technology and advance it through time while upgrading your tech.
 Go from basic warfare to military theory, philosophy to the scientific method, and simple farming to mechanized agriculture.